discord-net/Discord.Net/docs/guides/commands/commands.md

 Every command can access the execution context through the [Context] property on [ModuleBase]. `ICommandContext` allows you to access the message, channel, guild, user, and the underlying Discord client that the command was invoked from.

-Different types of Contexts may be specified using the generic variant of [ModuleBase].
+Different types of `Context` may be specified using the generic variant of [ModuleBase].
 When using a [SocketCommandContext], for example, the properties on this context will already be Socket entities, so you will not need to cast them.